Leadership is about asking great questions more than giving great answers.

 By withholding the urge to jump to an immediate conclusion and asking questions, it allows you to get beneath the surface to where the real problem exists.
 Questions will help you dig into three deeper layers of thinking: direct causes, underlying causes, and cultural mindsets.
 With questions as your shovel, the further you dig, the greater the transformation.

 Questions Breakthrough Cognitive Biases

 A cognitive bias is a mental filter that people see the world.
 Kendra Cherry would explain it as a “systematic error in thinking that occurs when people are processing and interpreting information in the world around them nad affects the decisions and judgments they make.”
 Every individual has some form of cognitive biases.
 This is how two people can respond to the same situation in two different ways.
 Craig Groeschel says it well, “It’s not the facts that are different, but the filters in which people see a situation.”

 Questions help leaders and those they lead remove the personal filter and see the facts.
 It breaks down our assumptions and perceptions and helps us define reality.

 “Who listens to you?”
 This is a question that is becoming increasingly hard to answer.
 If you asked this question to people today, it would be rare that people could list more than 2-3 people who truly listen to them.
 Even more unlikely is for people to include their boss or co-worker as one of those people.

 When leaders ask questions and listen, it communicates two things: humility and honor.
-It says, “I don’t know everything.” and “I value you.”
-Furthermore, when we respond with sincere questions with empathetic listening, people feel seen and valued.
+It says, “I don’t know everything,” and “I value you.”
+Furthermore, when we respond with sincere questions and empathetic listening, people feel seen and valued.
 This quickly builds trust between you and those you lead.